content-left-bg.png

 The department acknowledges the Queensland Government’s commitment to maximising permanent employment where possible, and recruitment and selection should be undertaken in the context of determining the appropriate workforce mix for current and future needs.

-All employees involved in recruitment and selection decisions have an obligation to put the public interest first by selecting the most meritorious candidate for appointment in a fair and unbiased way.
-Selection processes must be free of discrimination, conflict of interest and bias, and must consider inclusion and diversity at each stage of the process.
+All employees involved in recruitment and selection decisions have an obligation to put the public interest first by selecting the eligible person best suited to the position in a fair and unbiased way.
+Selection processes must be free of discrimination, mitigate conflict of interest and bias, and must consider equity and diversity at each stage of the process.
 Recruitment and selection decisions must not be influenced by self-interest, private affiliations or the likelihood of personal gain or loss.

 This procedure does not apply to the recruitment and selection of the chief executive officer, external contractors, or volunteers.

 A vacancy can be filled through a variety of ways, including the transfer of an existing employee.
-Recruitment and selection is the last approach to managing a vacancy, and is only used after all other vacancy management approaches are considered.
-See the Recruitment and Selection Resource (DoE employees only) for further information.
+Recruitment and selection is the last approach to managing a vacancy and is only used after all other vacancy management approaches are considered.
+See the Recruitment (other than classroom teachers) (DoE employees only) for further information.

-Where a vacancy is exempt from advertising in accordance with the Recruitment and Selection Directive (12/20), the principles of merit continue to apply.
+Where a vacancy is exempt from advertising in accordance with the Recruitment and Selection Directive (07/23), the principles of recruitment and selection continue to apply.

 Responsibilities